afistoli/46120-PiWE/week04_function_handles/README.md

 1. Read the project description and rubric for CodeCamp in Week 6 subfolder.
 1. DO NOT WRITE ANY CODE THIS WEEK.
+    * E.g., meet with no laptops at a whiteboard.
 1. Design with your team an outline for the code you want to write.
     * E.g., make a sketch, a list of steps, description of new functions and in which files they will be placed, etc.